 Keep a journal - writing down our thoughts can help to have a positive effect on our mood and help get negative thoughts and feelings off our chest.
 Try to build into your daily routine some time to write down any thoughts, feelings or concerns as well as what you are still grateful or positive for.

 Keep active - exercise has such a positive impact on our health and wellbeing and is always suggested as a way of managing our mental health.

 Plan things to look forward to - whilst planning is a little challenging at the moment, you can still plan an evening or weekend activity that you enjoy, that could be watching a film or TV programme that you love, cooking your favourite meal or even writing a list of what you want to do next year when restrictions begin to ease.

 Embrace Hygge - Hygge is the Danish concept and feeling of coziness and can include sitting by the fire, wearing big woolly jumpers, lighting candles and drinking warm drinks, all things that are so much more enjoyable in the winter.

-Reach out for help - if this time of year is significantly impacting you and your health (and or mental wellbeing) then seek help - this could be through your GP or by reaching out to organisations such as Mind or the Samaritans.
+Reach out for help - if this time of year is significantly impacting you and your health (and or mental wellbeing) then seek help - this could be through your GP or by reaching out to organisations such as the Samaritans.

 By trying to shift our mindset to positively embrace the winter will help us manage our energy levels and our mood over the next few months.
 Remember we cannot control the time of year, but we can control what we do and how we can think about winter in a more positive way.